Jeremiah821/jeremiah/analysis/data-ideas.md

 * Consider adding a `CONTRIBUTING.md` file to outline contribution guidelines.
 * Explore using GitHub Actions for automated testing and deployments.

+Consider adding a CONTRIBUTING.md file.

+Explore adding a `.gitignore` file for common build artifacts and development tools.